willtheorangeguy/FBI-Application-Guide/README.md

 └── README.md
 ```

 The `images` folder contains the images used on the title pages, and the folder's contents are not important to the application process, they are just here if you want to take a peek at the images.
-The number on each image relates to the step number that it is title image for.
+The number on each image relates to the step number that it is the title image for.

 ## Format
 All the documents are Microsoft Word docs that can be opened with either [LibreOffice](https://www.libreoffice.org/) or [Microsoft Office](https://products.office.com/en-ca/products).